 Learning embeddings

 An optional indexing step is learning multidimensional label and document embeddings.
 Label embeddings help Lingo4G to connect semantically related labels even if the labels don't directly co-occur in your data.
 Document embeddings help Lingo4G to connect similar documents even if they don't share any common labels.

 This article shows how to learn multidimensional embedding vectors for labels and documents.

-If your project contains more than 5 GB of text, make sure to read the Limitations section before you start.
+Learning embeddings